harshithaattantiwebspace/Weather-Trend-Forecasting-Advanced-Analysis/README.md

 - Forecasting via multiple models and an ensemble
 - Unique analyses including climate trends, environmental impact, and feature importance

-This project aligns with the **PM Accelerator mission** by demonstrating how data and AI tools can be universally accessible and used to generate impactful insights.

----

-## 🧭 PM Accelerator Mission
- “By making industry-leading tools and education available to individuals from all backgrounds, we level the playing field for future PM leaders.
-This is the PM Accelerator motto, as we grant aspiring and experienced PMs what they need most – Access.
-We introduce you to industry leaders, surround you with the right PM ecosystem, and discover the new world of AI product management skills.”
-PM Accelerator is committed to empowering aspiring and experienced Product Managers through quality education, real-world opportunities, and a supportive community.
-In line with this mission, we also extend our support to disadvantaged youths through PMA Kids – fostering the next generation of leaders and innovators.

 ---